jesulonimii/CreditCard-Checker/README.md

 ## Contributing

 Feel free to fork and clone the repo.
-I'll really appreciate help in the design aspect.